metacpan/metacpan-cpan-extracted/distros/V/Vote-Count/README.md

 * UpdatePairMatrix: Regenerate and cache Matrix with current Active Set.

 * VotesCast: Returns the number of votes cast.

+* VotesActive: Returns the number of non-exhausted ballots based on the current Active Set.

 ## Components